Pain of Truth

-Pain of Truth are an American hardcore punk band formed in Long Island, New York in 2020.
-As of 2024, they have released one demo, two split EPs, and one studio album.
+Pain of Truth are an American hardcore punk band formed on Long Island, New York in 2020.
+As of 2024, they have released one demo, two split EPs, and two studio albums.

 Following the disbandment of his previous band Hangman, Michael Smith began to write and record songs during the COVID-19 lockdowns.
-These tracks were eventually released as the No Blame… Just Facts demo in July 2020, by which time he had enlisted a band lineup of himself on vocals Chris Rini on drums, Nik Hansen and Ridge Rhine on guitars and Zach Stachura on bass.
+These tracks were eventually released as the No Blame… Just Facts demo in July 2020, by which time he had enlisted a band lineup of himself on vocals, Chris Rini on drums, Nik Hansen and Ridge Rhine on guitars and Zach Stachura on bass.
 The group made a name for themselves through their extensive use of guest features, which have included notable hardcore musicians such as Freddy Cricien, Scott Vogel and Justice Tripp.
 Their debut album Not Through Blood was released on September 8, 2023.

 History

 Michael Smith was inspired to become involved in hardcore punk after seeing his older brothers Chris and Danny's band Backtrack's debut live show.
 Following this, he formed the band Stand Your Ground, in which he played guitar, in the following years he became the vocalist in Numbskull then the guitarist in Hangman.
 Hangman's debut album One By One was released in 2019, however within a few months the COVID-19 lockdowns and the band disbanded.
 During the lockdown, Smith began to record instrumental demos.
 After sending these recordings to his friend Andrew "Lumpy" Wojcik, owner of Daze Records, Wojcik encouraged Smith to record vocals.
 Inspired by hip hop music's use of vocal features, all but one of the five demoed tracks included a feature from another hardcore band: King Nine, Billy Club Sandwich, Forced Out, Simulakra, Life's Question and Scarab.
 Part of the way through the recording, Smith enlisted Chris Rini to play drums and Nik Hansen to play guitar, who assisted in completing the recording process.
 These demos were eventually released by Daze Records in July 2020, titled No Blame… Just Facts.

 On March 16, 2021, the band released a split EP with Hudson Valley hardcore Age Of Apocalypse.
 In March 2022, they toured the United States supporting Drain along Ingrown.
 On April 29, they supported Gulch on the first night of their final two East Coast shows at Saint Vitus in New York, alongside King Nine and All Due Respect.
 In May, they toured the United States supporting Terror, alongside Kublai Khan and Sanguisugabogg.
 On September 23 and 24, they played the Black and Blue Bowl showcase, organised by Triple B, Streets of Hate, and Daze Records, alongside Sunami.
 Between June 23 and 9 July, they toured as a part of the Triple B Records European Takeover, headlined by Sunami and No Pressure.